ateef-khan/website-old2/src/supporters.md

 There are many ways to contribute, you can volunteer to mentor our team, you can also donate money via Credit card or Check.

+Donations are made via the 501c(3) non-profit LJHS Foundation and are tax deductible

 ## Contribute with Credit Card